mongodb/docs/source/includes/list-table-alert-notification-methods-org.rst

      - Sends the alert to a user who belongs to the Organization, either by email or text message.

-       - Check :guilabel:`SMS` to send these alerts to the mobile number configured for each |service| user's account.
+       - Select :guilabel:`SMS` to send these alerts to the mobile number configured for each |service| user's account.

-       - Check :guilabel:`Email` to send these alerts to the email address configured for each |service| user's account.
+       - Select :guilabel:`Email` to send these alerts to the email address configured for each |service| user's account.
          :guilabel:`Email` is checked by default.